4d6942/nmap-converter/README.md

 - Forcing use of Python 3.
 - Fixed issues I encountered with 'script["output"]'.
 Implemented try/except to avoid fatal errors.
 - Added 'PTR' column in 'Hosts' sheet, hostnames are stored as an array.
-- Using XLSX instead of XLS, as XLS gave validation errors upon opening.
+- Using XLSX instead of XLS, as XLS gave validation errors upon opening in Microsoft Office.